 The summary of significant accounting policies of NMCAP is presented to assist in the understanding of NMCAP's financial statements.
 The financial statements and notes are the representation of NMCAP's management, who is responsible for their integrity and objectivity.
 The financial statements of NMCAP have been prepared in conformity with accounting principles generally accepted in the United States of America (GAAP) as applied to governmental units.
 The Governmental Accounting Standard Board (GASB) is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.
 The GASB periodically updates its codification of the existing Governmental Accounting and Financial Reporting Standards which, along with subsequent GASB pronouncements (Statements and Interpretations), constitutes GAAP for governmental units.
 The more significant of NMCAP's accounting policies are described below.
+At June 30, 2019, there is no GASB No. 77 disclosure required.

-New Mexico Central Arizona Project Notes to Financial Statements June 30, 2017
+New Mexico Central Arizona Project Notes to Financial Statements June 30, 2019